chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 --     And here is where innerFn really gets called
 ```

 Did you see that?
 When we are doing `andThen`/`andThenPro`, we are just toying with (not-yet executed!) functions and composing `WorldChanger`s into new ones.
 And when we are doing these, no actual IO and computation is performed.
 When `main` returns, it just hands the "biggest" `WorldChanger` to its caller (runtime system).
 Only when `runWorldChanger` is called with an initial `World` instance, the entire chain of computations is executed.
 This supports the claims above somehow, but now you can see that it's just a matter of perspective and word play.
-And since now if you see anyone repeats the "language is pure while runtime is not" mantra to newbies once again, you should smile mercilessly and smack them with a rolled-up printout of this article.

 <div class="img-container">
 <img src="/extra/blog-images/smack-mercilessly.webp" alt="smack" width="540" height="580"/>
 </div>

+And since now if you see anyone repeats the "language is pure while runtime is not" mantra to newbies once again, you should smile mercilessly and smack them with a rolled-up printout of this article.

+## Acknowledgements

+Thanks to [ice1000](https://ice1000.org), [Anqur](https://anqur.lu), [Hoshino Tented](https://github.com/HoshinoTented), [Lyra](https://github.com/Lyra-planet) and [Lyzh](https://github.com/imlyzh) for review and suggestions.
+Thanks to Gemini and Claude for helping me polish the article.